meld-cp/obsidian-build/README.md

 # Meld Build - An Obsidian Plugin

-Write and execute JavaScript in code blocks to render templates, query DataView and create dynamic notes.
+Write and execute (sandboxed) JavaScript to render templates, query DataView and create dynamic notes.

 Basically, turn a note into a small, simple, runnable thing.